wp-plugins/wp-rss-multi-importer/readme.txt

 * Import feed items (like Google news) and creates blog posts so readers can comment on them..and put the posts into your own blog categories
 * When posting to your blog, have the image be the Featured Image which you can use in the most current themes
 * Auto remove posts to your blog based on expiration time
+* Imports YouTube and Vimeo videos in iFrame format

 = More Features =